 Condition Based Maintenance (CBM) is a type of maintenance activity that determines the condition and remaining useful life of the component/equipment and consists in maintenance performed based on evidence of need in order to maximize the utilization of economic life of that component/equipment.
-The CBM, through its application and integration of appropriate processes, technologies, knowledge-based and prognosis capabilities, represents a major evolution of the OC type of maintenance and, by enabling the optimal failure management strategies depending on system reliability characteristics and the intended operating context, it essentially fits under AHM.
+The CBM, through its application and integration of appropriate processes, technologies, knowledge-based and prognosis capabilities, represents a major evolution of the OC type of maintenance; enabling the optimal failure management strategies depending on system reliability characteristics and the intended operating context, it essentially corresponds to completed AHM implementation.